w3c/mathml/docs/function-semantics.md

 Note: it is possible that we might be able to reuse an existing HTML attribute instead of creating a new one (`arg`).
 On the call, David Carlisle suggested that maybe we could use `name`.
 In this note, I'll use `arg`.

 Numbered attribute values avoid the need for adding an `arg` attribute and are therefore less work to manually author.
 Their disadvantage is that they are fragile -- if a polyfill such as one for `mfenced` for MathML Core changes the document, the location of the children might change.
 A good polyfill hopefully at least preserves the non-`mfenced` attributes of the `mfenced` element by transferring them to the corresponding `mrow`, so the named approach would still work.
 Two other potential polyfills are a canonicalization polyfill that "fixes" the `mrow` structure and a line breaking polyfill creates new (indented) lines.
 Both would like alter the number of children in an mrow.

+David Carlisle pointed out that numbered attributes are even more fragile than mentioned above because some normalization may add or remove an `mrow`.
+E.g, the contents of `msqrt` may be a single `mrow` with children or may omit that `mrow`.
+If the `mrow` has only one child, MathML defines it to be equivalent to just having that child.
+David also suggests using 1-based counting if we do use numbered attributes because that is what xpath and CSS selectors use.

 Conversely, named arguments require more manual markup.
 Supporting both allows authors to choose what works best for their use case.